 Complete the Field School Application Form.
 There is no application fee.
 We require a minimum number of applications to proceed with the field school.

-Step 2.
-Complete an interview
+- Complete an interview

 Following your online application, you will be invited to an interview.
 The interview will be conducted by the field school leaders.

-Step 3.
-Register for field school courses
+- Register for field school courses

-If you are a successful candidate, we will notify you via email and provide you with detailed course registration instructions so that you can register for your field school courses during the standard online course registration period.
+You will be required to register for your field school courses during the standard online course registration period.

-Step 4.
-Pay a non-refundable deposit
+- Pay a non-refundable deposit

-Once you’ve registered for your field school courses, you will be required to confirm your commitment to the field school program by paying a $350 non-refundable field school program deposit.
-You can make this deposit payment directly to CapU’s Cashier’s Office or through your myCapU account.
+Once you have registered for your field school courses, you will be required to confirm your commitment to the field school program by paying a non-refundable deposit, which is applied towards your total field school cost.